 4. Marvin Gaye

-From his humble beginnings singing in the father’s church in the Moonglows to becoming known as the Prince of Motown and Prince of Soul, Marvin Gaye left a significant imprint on the music industry.
+From his humble beginnings singing in his father’s church in the Moonglows to becoming known as the Prince of Motown and Prince of Soul, Marvin Gaye left a significant imprint on the music industry.

 His music career kicked off in a vocal quartet, the Marquees, in the late 1950s.
 Then he pursued a successful solo career as a singer-songwriter, producing his protest album What’s Going On in 1971.